 …

 Upon the reception of the Advertising Poll Compact frame any intended responder with the intention to start a ranging session with the initiator shall randomly select one of the initialization slots in the CAP and transmit an Advertising Response Compact frame at the beginning of the selected initialization slot.
 The responder may request a specific ranging mode by including the MMS Ranging Mode field in the Advertising Response Compact frame.
-Each responder that has transmitted an Advertising Response Compact frame shall listen for an Advertising Confirmation Compact frame or a Start of Ranging Compact frame in the initialization slot at the end of the CAP.
+Each responder that has transmitted an Advertising Response Compact frame shall listen for an Advertising Confirmation Compact frame or a Start of Ranging Compact frame in the initialization slot immediately following the CAP.

 …